Communities

 When I was younger my parents bought me a clock in the shape of the Eiffel Tower for my birthday because they knew how much I wanted to one day go there and visit it.
 I was looking at the clock wondering when the time will come for me to go there and visit.
 I even dreamed of studying there.
 Today, my dream has come true and I cannot help noticing what a long journey it has been to get where I am today.

-Theme: Journeys By Yordanka
+Theme: Journeys

 Charity Shops